signalapp/libsignal/README.md

 - zkgroup: Functionality for [zero-knowledge groups][] and related features available in Signal.
 - poksho: Utilities for implementing zero-knowledge proofs (such as those used by zkgroup); stands for "proof-of-knowledge, stateful-hash-object".

-This repository is used by the Signal client apps ([Android][], [iOS][], and [Desktop][]).
+This repository is used by the Signal client apps ([Android][], [iOS][], and [Desktop][]) as well as server-side.
 Use outside of Signal is unsupported.
 In particular, the products of this repository are the Java, Swift, and TypeScript libraries that wrap the underlying Rust implementations.
-Those underlying implementations are subject to change without notice, as are the JNI, C, and Node add-on "bridge" layers.
+All APIs and implementations are subject to change without notice, as are the JNI, C, and Node add-on "bridge" layers.
+However, backwards-incompatible changes to the Java, Swift, TypeScript, and non-bridge Rust APIs will be reflected in the version number on a best-effort basis.

 [Double Ratchet algorithm]: https://signal.org/docs/
 [libsignal-protocol-java]: https://github.com/signalapp/libsignal-protocol-java